 Practice, practice, practice.
 There’s nothing more important than thoroughly practicing your speech before you give it.
 Performing a speech in public without practicing is one of the best ways to ensure failure and make your fears come true.

 Think you’ve practiced enough?
-Think again.
-Before you give your speech, you should have practiced it so many times that there’s no room for mistakes.
 You should do more than just “know” your speech.
-You should become so familiar with your speech that giving it one more time before the big day comes is the last thing you want to do.
+Become so familiar with your speech that giving it one more time before the big day comes is the last thing you want to do.
 Eat, sleep, and breathe your speech until it becomes a part of who you are.

 Visualize your Success